omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 The ``utils`` module is a collection of utility functions for processing and plotting data.
 Most chart scripts heavily rely on ``utils``.

-Additionally, the well known ``numpy``, ``pandas``, ``matplotlib``, and sometimes the ``scipy`` and ``seaborn`` packages are often utilized.
+Additionally, the well-known ``numpy``, ``pandas``, ``matplotlib``, and sometimes the ``scipy`` and ``seaborn`` packages are often utilized.
 All other packages installed on the system are also fully available.

 .. tip::

-   See Simulation Manual for details on the |omnet++| result analysis Python modules.
+   See the Simulation Manual for details on the |omnet++| result analysis Python modules.
 It contains a section on chart programming, and an API reference in the Appendix.

 Tips and Tricks
 ^^^^^^^^^^^^^^^

 This section is a collection of tips for use cases that might come up often when working with charts, especially when editing their scripts.

 Sharing Code Among Charts
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 For future releases, we are planning to support "snippets" as part of the
 analysis file, as a means of sharing code among charts.
 Until that feature is
 implemented, a workaround is to put shared code in ``.py`` files.
+These scripts
-These scripts can be imported as modules.
-They will be looked for in the
+can be imported as modules.
+They will be looked for in the folder containing the
-folder containing the ``.anf`` file, and in the ``python`` folders of the
-containing project and all of its referenced projects.
+``.anf`` file, and in the ``python`` folders of the containing project and all
-Chart scripts can import these files as modules, and thereby use the
+of its referenced projects.
+Chart scripts can import these files as modules, and
-functionality they provide.
-This also makes it possible to use external
+thereby use the functionality they provide.
+This also makes it possible to use
-code editors for parts of your code.
+external code editors for parts of your code.

 Customizing the Legend
 ~~~~~~~~~~~~~~~~~~~~~~

 The order of items appearing in the legend, and in which they are drawn, is determined by their order in the data used for plotting.
 They can therefore be reordered by sorting the rows of the dataframe before plotting it.
+For example:
-For example: ``df = df.sort_values(by=['iaMean'])``
+``df = df.sort_values(by=['iaMean'])``

 Normally, labels for the legend are concatenated, using some heuristics, from columns that best differentiate the data items.
 If you are not satisfied with the result, there are two ways to affect it:

-- If you add ``comment`` column to the dataframe, its contents will be appended to the auto-generated legend labels in parentheses.
+- If you add a ``comment`` column to the dataframe, its contents will be appended to the auto-generated legend labels in parentheses.

 - If you add a ``legend`` column, its contents will be used instead of auto-generated legend labels, so you can create your own legend labels.